 "The best part of the program is living like a local and experiencing the culture of the Philippines" - Kahla

 If you’re a dynamic and adaptable person who enjoys engaging in a wide variety of tasks you will definitely find this project rewarding.
 Day to day, volunteers will partake in an array of activities.
-Currently there are 10 confirmed placements in the following areas:
+You could be working in the following areas:

 Tasks could include: